JulianKemmerer/PipelineC/docs/pypeline_guide.md

 `n_slots` and `latency` hang off the returned function, alongside `.stream_intrf` / `.fwd_t` /
 `.fb_t` / `.data_t` / `.mode`, so a caller sizing a surrounding pipeline never re-derives them.

+**`"full"` is also what makes a downstream `ready` safe to override.** A reset that has to drain a block whose only exit is `ready` (a serializer, a FIFO — see [FIFOs](#fifos-make_stream_fifo)) wants to write `ready | rst`.
+Doing that straight onto a top-level pin puts a LUT in the path feeding that block's own ready logic, which can be far deeper than it looks: in `examples/pypeline/dsp/pdw` the same one-gate change cost **8.3 MHz** (128.5 → 120.2) because the serializer's ready feeds the variable index of a 43-element buffer write.
+Putting a `mode="full"` slice in between moves the OR onto the slice's registered output ready instead, and costs one cycle.

 ### On AXI-Stream